Common Sterilization Methods And Techniques Used By Sterile Processing Professionals

 Ultraviolet (UV) Sterilization

-Sterile processing training teaches UV sterilization to the students in a supervised environment.
-Ultraviolet (UV) sterilization is a low-temperature sterilization method that uses ultraviolet light to kill microorganisms.
-This process involves exposing the items to UV light at a specific wavelength, which damages the DNA of microorganisms, rendering them unable to reproduce.
-UV sterilization is effective for surface disinfection but is not suitable for sterilizing medical equipment and instruments.
+A low-temperature technique called ultraviolet (UV) sterilization employs ultraviolet light to eradicate bacteria.
+This procedure involves subjecting the objects to UV light with a certain wavelength, which breaks down the DNA of bacteria and prevents them from reproducing.
+UV sterilization is effective for surface disinfection but unsuitable for sterilizing medical equipment and instruments.

 Dry Heat Sterilization

-Dry heat sterilization is a sterilization method that uses high temperatures to sterilize medical instruments and equipment.
-This process involves subjecting the items to dry heat at a temperature of around 160°C (320°F) for a specific period of time, which kills all microorganisms.
+Dry heat sterilization is a method that uses high temperatures to sterilize medical instruments and equipment.
+This process involves subjecting the items to dry heat at around 160°C (320°F) for a specific period, killing all microorganisms.
 Dry heat sterilization is highly effective but is not suitable for all types of medical equipment and instruments.

 Conclusion

 Sterile processing technicians must know the different sterilization methods.
-With advancement in technology sterilization methods have evolved.
-Sterile processing technician certification at PTTI helps sterile processing fiends stay up to date.
+With advancements in technology, sterilization methods have evolved.
+Sterile processing technician certification at PTTI helps sterile processing fiends stay current.

 Read More: